NVIDIA/TensorRT-Incubator/tripy/docs/post0_developer_guides/how-to-add-new-ops.md

 # We will aim to include most constraints and transformations in this decorator
 # so as to avoid layering too many decorators.
 @wrappers.interface(convert_to_tensors=True)
-def theta(shape: ShapeLike, dim: int = 0, dtype: datatype.dtype = datatype.float32) -> "tripy.Tensor":
+def theta(shape: ShapeLike, dim: int = 0, dtype: datatype.dtype = datatype.float32) -> "nvtripy.Tensor":
     # For any public facing interfaces, we have documentation requirements which
     # you can read about in the 'Docs README' (linked below).
 The docstring
     # we've implemented here adheres to all of these requirements.
 Non-compliant